 About the track

-The 2.34-mile, 13-turn street circuit on Belle Isle in Detroit presents numerous challenges to drivers -- from hard braking zones to speedy straights.
+The 2.35-mile, 13-turn street circuit on Belle Isle in Detroit presents numerous challenges to drivers -- from hard braking zones to speedy straights.
 The same areas are ripe for overtaking.
+Bell Isle has held doubleheader IndyCar race weekends dating back to 2013.

 Race winner Scott Dixon, who held on to finish 1.9628 seconds ahead of Target Chip Ganassi Racing teammate Dario Franchitti, also was joined on the stage by Simon Pagenaud as Honda swept the top three in Chevy's home race.